Sport in Scotland: Commonwealth Games

 Scotland is one of only six countries to have competed in every Commonwealth Games since the first Empire Games in 1930.

-Scotland has hosted the Commonwealth Games three times, Edinburgh in 1970 and 1986, and Glasgow in 2014.
+Scotland has hosted the Commonwealth Games four times, Edinburgh in 1970 and 1986, and Glasgow in 2014 and 2026.
 The inaugural Commonwealth Youth Games were held in Edinburgh in 2000.
 259 athletes and 166 officials were sent from Scotland to the 2022 Commonwealth Games in Birmingham, England, where Scotland won a total of 51 medals (13 Gold, 11 Silver and 27 Bronze).

 Island Games

 Scotland sends three teams to the Island Games tournament: one for the Orkney Islands, Shetland, and Outer Hebrides.

 The 2005 Island Games were hosted by Shetland.

 Olympic Games

 Scottish athletes have competed at every Olympic Games, since the inaugural modern Games, as part of the Great Britain and Ireland team (prior to Irish independence) and then the Great Britain and Northern Ireland team.
 A Scot, Launceston Elliot, won Great Britain and Ireland's very first Olympic gold medal, in 1896 in Athens.
 Some of the most notable Scots athletes are Eric Liddell, (whose story is featured in the film Chariots of Fire), Alan Wells, the Olympic 100m winner in 1980, and Chris Hoy, winner of six cycling gold medals in 2004, 2008 and 2012.